kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(a\) The ratings listed in paragraph (b) of this section may be issued to an applicant for:

-\(1\) A pilot school certificate, provided the applicant meets the requirements of §141.5 of this part; or
+\(1\) A pilot school certificate, provided the applicant meets the requirements of [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md#§141.5   Requirements for a pilot school certificate.|§141.5]] of this part; or

-\(2\) A provisional pilot school certificate, provided the applicant meets the requirements of §141.7 of this part.
+\(2\) A provisional pilot school certificate, provided the applicant meets the requirements of [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md#§141.7   Provisional pilot school certificate.|§141.7]] of this part.

 \(b\) An applicant may be authorized to conduct the following courses: